ggerganov/llama.cpp/docs/debugging-tests.md

 # Once in the debugger, i.e. at the chevrons prompt, setting a breakpoint could be as follows:
 >>> b main
 ```
+Another idea is to see all the tests in general, at the least the ones prefixed with "test".
+This is accomplished via the following: `scripts/debug-test.sh test`.

 &nbsp;